AdaGold/betsy/README.md

     - stock
 - Assign my products to any number of categories
 - Retire a product from being sold, which hides it from browsing
-- View an account page to edit/update my existing products
+- View my merchant dashboard page to edit/update my existing products
-- View an account page showing my order fulfillment
+- View my merchant dashboard page showing my order fulfillment
 - On the order fulfillment page:
     - Total Revenue
     - Total Revenue by status